-Posterolateral disc protrusion is the most common form of spinal disc disorder.
+Posterolateral disc protrusion is the most common form of damage found on spinal discs.
 In general, disc protrusions and herniations are categorized based on the specific type of protrusion.
-In the case of a posterolateral protrusion, the problematic spinal disc has expanded out of its normal anatomical position and is pushing backward (posterior) and to the side (lateral),invading the central vertebral canal, potentially leading to nerve compression. .
+In the case of a posterolateral protrusion, the problematic spinal disc has expanded out of its typical anatomical position and is pushing backward (posterior) and to the side (lateral), invading the central vertebral canal and potentially leading to nerve compression.

-To better understand disc protrusion, it is helpful review spinal anatomy.
-Normally, soft, pliable intervertebral discs lie between each vertebra in the spine.
+To better understand disc protrusion, it is helpful to review spinal anatomy.
+Normally, soft, pliable intervertebral discs are situated between each vertebra in the spine.
 Intervertebral discs act as the body’s shock absorbers while permitting flexibility and mobility.
-Aging and/or injury cause these pads to weaken, flatten, , and possibly herniate.
-The term posterolateral disc protrusion means the disc has bulged out from between the vertebrae in a posterolateral direction.
-The protruding disc may encroach upon space in the central vertebral canal normally occupied by nerve tissue compressing it.
+Aging and/or injury cause these pads to weaken, flatten and even herniate.
+The term posterolateral disc protrusion refers to when a disc bulges out from between vertebrae in a posterolateral direction.
+The protruding disc may encroach upon space in the central vertebral canal, compressing the nerve tissue there.
 It is this nerve compression that results in an individual’s symptoms.

-The spinal column protects the spinal cord, the collection of nerve tracts connecting the brain with most of the body.
-Nerve roots separate from the spinal cord to the left and the right at each vertebral level, exit the spinal column, and continue on to other areas of the body.
-With a posterolateral disc protrusion, the disc expansion occurs toward the back and side of the spine, possibly invading the space occupied by a nerve root, compressing it.
+The spinal column protects the spinal cord, the collection of nerve tracts that connects the brain with most of the body.
+Nerve roots separate from the spinal cord to the left and the right at each vertebral level, exit the spinal column and continue on to other areas of the body.
+With a posterolateral disc protrusion, the disc expansion occurs toward the back and side of the spine, possibly invading the space occupied by a nerve root and compressing it.

-There are a number of causes of posterolateral disc protrusion, such as:
+There are a number of possible causes and risk factors leading to posterolateral disc protrusion, such as:

 - Degenerative disc disease

 - Traumatic injury

 - Poor posture